 What Concentration to Use

-- 10–20%: Weekly use or 2–3x per week.
-More effective for hyperpigmentation, fine lines, and texture issues.
-Requires a properly buffered pH formula to avoid irritation.
+10 to 20%: Two to three times per week.
+More effective for hyperpigmentation, fine lines, and texture.
+Needs a properly buffered pH formula or irritation becomes a real problem.

-pH matters as much as concentration.
-Glycolic acid only works at a pH below 4 — at higher pH levels, the free acid form that does the exfoliating isn't available.
-Many glycolic products are buffered around pH 3–4, which is the sweet spot between effectiveness and tolerability.
+pH matters as much as the percentage number.
+Glycolic acid only works at a pH below 4.
+At higher pH levels, the free acid form that does the exfoliating isn't active.
+Most glycolic products are formulated around pH 3 to 4, which is the workable range between effective and tolerable.

 How to Use It

-Start with a lower concentration 2–3 times per week, evenings only.
-Glycolic acid increases photosensitivity, so evening use is strongly preferred.
-If you use it in the morning, you must apply SPF — this is non-negotiable.
+Start at a lower concentration two to three times per week, evenings only.
+Glycolic acid increases photosensitivity, so evening use is the default.
+If you use it in the morning, SPF is not optional.

-Do not use glycolic acid on the same evening as retinol until your skin has adapted to both separately.
-Both are exfoliants in their own way — combining them before you've built tolerance is how people end up with a compromised skin barrier.
+Don't use glycolic acid on the same evening as retinol until your skin has adapted to both separately.
+Both increase cell turnover in their own way.
+Stacking them before you've built tolerance is how you end up with a compromised barrier.

 Buffering the Irritation

-Pixi Glow Tonic (5%) — Lower concentration in a gentler toner base.
-A solid starting point if you have sensitive or reactive skin.
+Pixi Glow Tonic (5%) is a lower concentration in a gentler base.
+A solid starting point for sensitive or reactive skin.
 Works well as a daily maintenance option.
-[AFFILIATE LINK: Amazon – Pixi Glow Tonic]

-Sunday Riley Good Genes (5%) — Significantly more expensive but includes lactic acid alongside glycolic and a well-rounded supporting formula.
-Worth considering if budget isn't a constraint and you want a more complete treatment.
-[AFFILIATE LINK: Amazon – Sunday Riley Good Genes]
+Sunday Riley Good Genes (5%) is considerably more expensive but includes lactic acid alongside glycolic and a more complete supporting formula.
+If budget isn't a constraint and you want a treatment rather than a maintenance product, it's a real step up.

 Who Should Use It